GitMuhammadAli/nova-plus/Documentation.md

 #### POST `/invite/:token/accept`

-Accept an invite and create a user account.
+Accept an invite and create a user account. **Automatically logs in the user** after successful registration.

 **Request Body:**
 ```json